forcedotcom/go-soql/docs/introduction.md

 As you can note above using this writing Golang client for Salesforce can now be much more easy affair with new soql tag library.
 All you need to do is define the struct and annotate it.

 Hopefully now you have a feel of what go-soql library can do for you.
-However, this blog post just scratches the surface of what go-sosql library can do.
+However, this doc just scratches the surface of what go-sosql library can do.
 It has very extensive support for logical operators as well as child to parent and parent to child relationships.
 More details on how to use that can be found out in README of the repo.